-Whilst line management is responsible for identifying and managing operational risks, this is carried out using an agreed framework and methodology, with quarterly reporting to the Risk Management Committee.
+Whilst line management is responsible for identifying and managing operational risks, this is carried out using an agreed framework and methodology and with the assistance of the Group Risk Manager, with quarterly reporting to the Risk Management Committee.

 Various other Board-approved policies, e.g. the Group Information Security Policy, and the Health and Safety Policy, reinforce the Group Operational Risk Policy in specific areas.